-- ullet Democracy eq Inclusive political institutions, but many commonalities. - Acemoglu (2008) "Oligarchic vs. Democratic Societies": - Oligarchy may be better than democracy in the medium run because it creates favorable environments and low taxes for entrepreneurs - But in the long run, oligarchy unlikely to lead to good economic performance. - It tends to create entry barriers protecting current incumbents. - This is costly both because an oligarchic society will be unable to exploit dynamic comparative advantage and will be less able to adapt to changes in environment.
+- ullet Democracy eq Inclusive political institutions, but many commonalities. - Acemoglu (2008) "Oligarchic vs. Democratic Societies": - Oligarchy may be better than democracy in the medium run because it creates favorable environments and low taxes for entrepreneurs - But in the long run, oligarchy unlikely to lead to good economic performance because it will naturally run into bottlenecks. - It tends to create entry barriers protecting current incumbents. - This is costly both because an oligarchic society will be unable to exploit dynamic comparative advantage and will be less able to adapt to changes in environment.